 You can update your record, view your waitlist status, and see your notification history on EEC's Self Service Waitlist Application Tool anytime.
 If you do not have your username and password, please contact Mass 211 or your CCR&R to update your information.

-Key Actions for Parent Co-Payments
+Key Actions for Parent Fees

 Low-income families with children age five or younger may be eligible for child care financial assistance through the federal Head Start program.
 Head Start funding is not administrated by the Department of Early Education and Care.